 Willow Belden, host of “Out There” podcast

-The blog is a collection of my own stories from the Chemin du Puy (the Camino trail from Le Puy to St. Jean Pied-de-Port, France), the Camino Frances, and the Camino del Norte, as well as FAQs, lists, links to Camino news from around the world, quotes and songs to inspire your journey, and reviews.
-There’s a lot here, so use the “Categories” drop-down on the right sidebar to find what you’re looking for.
-Or, if you’re here for the first time, here are a few of the most popular places to start:
+The blog is a collection of stories and lessons from more than 100 days spent on the Chemin du Puy (from Le Puy to St. Jean Pied-de-Port, France), the Camino Frances, and the Camino del Norte, as well as FAQs, lists, links to Camino news from around the world, quotes to inspire your journey, and recommended resources.
+There’s a lot here, so use the drop-down menu under “Blog” in the header to find what you’re looking for.

-In addition to the resource blog, you’ll also find information about my award-winning travel narrative Walking to the End of the World: A Thousand Miles on the Camino de Santiago, which is the story of my husband Eric and my first pilgrimage walk in 2015, starting in Le Puy, France, and ending 1,000 miles later on the Atlantic Coast in Finisterre, Spain.
+Walking to the End of the World: A Thousand Miles on the Camino de Santiago is the award-winning travel memoir, recounting my first trip to the Camino de Santiago.
+With no experience hiking, no language skills, and only a vague idea what we were in for, my husband Eric and I set out from Le Puy, France, and ended 1,000 miles later on the Atlantic Coast in Finisterre, Spain.

 Since the release of Walking to the End of the World, I’ve had the privilege of sharing my story, and my passion for encouraging others to find an adventure of their own, in interviews with media outlets around the world.
 Here are a few of my favorites.